syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/Getting-Started.md

    {:.prettyprint }

-   > Note: To know more about saving the workbook, see Save.
+   N> To know more about saving the workbook, see Save.

 7. Dispose the Excel engine.
 Note that the engine should be disposed after completing workbook operations.